Human Puppets

 85521 Ottobrunn

-Unlike our favoured pets like cats and dogs the farm animal will live its entire life in an intense farming system and is unable to express its normal behaviour.
-Their life spans are cut short, their living conditions are inhumane and cruel and these animals are purely processed like manufactured commodities.
+Unlike the beloved pets we care for, farm animals live their entire lives confined in industrial farming systems, unable to express natural behaviors.
+Their lives are cut short, their living conditions are cruel and inhumane, and they are processed like manufactured commodities.